 - The tenant-owned-homes (with their lower risk of vacancies, lower CapEx liability, and steady financing income) create a more predictable outlook of both cash incoming and outgoing.

-If Mobile Home Park investing is so profitable, then why doesn’t everyone do it?
+The next feasible question to ask oneself is: if Mobile Home Park investing is so profitable, why doesn’t everyone do it?

 Although mobile home parks are capable of achieving high returns, while simultaneously maintaining low vacancy and management liabilities – most do not.